UAB doctor offers advice on Memorial Day safety

 “We should expect that we’re going to be dealing with COVID-19 throughout the fall,” Lee said.
 “My hope would be is that the earliest we may see it is this time or maybe a little bit sooner next year.
 So I think keeping that in mind is a realistic approach to vaccines.”

-She says that would be much faster development that any vaccine she’s seen.
+She said that would be much faster development that any vaccine she’s seen.

 Lee says there’s not a lot of data about the drug aside from a small trial.
 Other clinical trials are going on right now including some at UAB, and Lee hopes to learn more about the drug from those trials.
 But until then, she says she couldn’t recommend taking it.